-The company was founded in 1999 by graduates from Cambridge who originally started selling their smoothie creations at a festival.
-They asked drinkers if they should quit their full-time jobs to make smoothies and to put their empty cup in a ‘Yes’ or ‘No’ bin.
-Even at the beginning, Innocent were always about the consumer’s experience.
+The company was founded in 1999 by graduates from Cambridge, who originally started selling their smoothie creations at a festival.
+They asked customers to vote on whether they should quit their full-time jobs to make smoothies by putting their empty cups into a ‘Yes’ or ‘No’ bin.
+Right from the beginning, innocent have always been all about the consumer’s experience.

 Bursting with Fruity Humour

-They know what their audience want – videos and photos of cute animals, humorous puns and posts that mock popular culture.
-Innocent's social media is always on trend and they keep up to date with the latest content.
-For example, when Apple launched their new iPhone 6, Innocent released their own updated advertisement on their apple juice called iNnocent, claiming it to be ‘fully rechargeable’, with ‘siriously tasty apples’ and in a bottle with the ‘Roundiest Ever Technology’ and an ‘Innovative Open/Close Mechanism’.
+Innocent know what their audience want – videos, GIFs and photos of cute animals, humorous puns, and posts that mock popular culture. innocent’s social media is always on-trend and they keep up to date with the latest content.

 Innocent’s Social Media is as Smooth as Orange Juice…with No Bits

-The people in charge of Innocent's social media respond quickly and appropriately to their customers.
-If a customer has a genuine complaint it is dealt with accordingly, but if an individual tweets the company something they deem unnecessary, then the company will also respond back in the same, sassy way.
-It’s a social media technique that is working for them, with their quirky replies often generating a lot of engagement.
+However, if an individual tweets the company something they deem unnecessary, then the company will also respond in the same, sassy way.
+It’s a social media & customer service technique that is working for them, with their quirky replies often generating a lot of engagement from brand loyalists/fans.

-Whether it’s to do with their kooky office, delicious fruity concoctions or their young generation orientated content, Innocent has become a huge social media presence that certainly won’t be blending into the background any time soon.
+Whether it’s related to their quirky office, delicious fruity concoctions, or their young generation orientated content, innocent has become a huge social media presence that certainly won’t be blending into the background any time soon.